Aud Blegen Svindland

 Aud Blegen Svindland (10 June 1928 – 1 January 2019) was a Norwegian physician and women's rights activist.
 She is known for her involvement in developing an interdisciplinary approach to occupational health and her work on laws concerning reproduction.
 She was one of the leading figures in health legislation in Norway in the 1970s and 1980s.

 Early life

-Aud Kjellaug Blegen was born on 10 June 1928 in Vestre Toten, Norway to Petra (née Kvikstad) and Peger Blegen.
+Aud Kjellaug Blegen was born on 10 June 1928 in Vestre Toten Municipality, Norway to Petra (née Kvikstad) and Peter Blegen.
 Her father operated a farm and in her youth, she read an article about a woman physician in Zürich.
 Her curiosity was piqued about the town and women studying medicine, so after completing high school at the Vinterlandbruksskolen (Winter Agricultural School), she continued her education at the University of Zurich.
 She completed studies on physiotherapy and went on to earn her medical degree in 1960.

 Career

 Blegen began her medical practice as a hospital physician in 1960 and then in 1963 began working as a physician in Afghanistan for the United Nations.
 Her work in Afghanistan focused on family planning and contraception and she remained there until 1965.
 Moving to London, she undertook additional studies in public health, specializing in preventative care and health administration.
 At that time, London was developing family planning centers and Blegen visited the counseling centers which offered advice on abortion and contraception.
 Earning her diploma in 1967, she returned to Norway, where contraception counseling was in its infancy.

 Becoming politically active, Blegen was one of the leaders in 1969 of the "Keep Norway Clean" campaign and was involved in disseminating information and participating in debates on the abortion issue as part of the New Feminist Movement in Norway.
 The law of 1964, which decriminalized the medical procedure made it obtainable only upon the application of a woman's general practitioner to a panel, which then made the decision for her.
 Activists and physicians believed that the law should be revised as it limited women's agency over their own bodies and by 1969, research showed inequality in the panels' decisions on abortion applications.

 In 1970, Blegen was hired as an assistant director to the Norwegian Directorate for Health and Social Affairs and that year helped found the Office for Prevention and Abortion in Oslo.
 The goal of the office, staffed by health personnel, was to help women complete the applications for a legal abortion, with professional guidance.
 By 1971, she was recognized as an authority on the abortion laws in Norway by Verdens Gang and opened the Clinic for Sexual Enlightenment with Astor Reigstad.
 The new clinic allowed the physicians to offer evening consultations and served to change the perception of contraceptive service among both the public and medical community.
 Still working at the Health Directorate, she was made a director in 1972 and served through 1977.